 10. Font Squirrel

-Font Squirrel has free fonts that are high quality and licensed for commercial use.
+Font Squirrel has free fonts that are high quality and, most importantly, licensed for commercial use.

 They also have a really cool feature called the “Font Identifier” search.